 At Lang, the study of philosophy introduces you to a wide variety of philosophical traditions, approaches, questions, and ways of thinking.
 The guiding purpose of our interdisciplinary curriculum is to awaken an interest in and love for exploring and criticizing the intellectual traditions that form the basis of understanding modern humanity.

-The major in Philosophy introduces students to a wide variety of philosophical traditions, approaches, questions, and ways of thinking.
-Special emphasis is placed on ideas that have had the most impact on the shape and understanding of modern humanity.
-The program also emphasizes the history of philosophy and how the ideas that shape our understanding of who and what we are have developed within and between intellectual traditions.
-Our very sense of self, what we consider important, how we pursue knowledge and life, even our tastes and inclinations—all these are issues saturated with a rich heritage of ideas and conceptions that are studied in the field of philosophy.
-But philosophy does more: in studying our heritage (or rather, heritages), it seeks to address the need, even the responsibility, to challenge and rethink what is traditionally accepted to be true about who and what we are.
+Our sense of self, what we consider important, how we pursue knowledge and life, even our tastes and inclinations are all issues that have long been studied in the field of philosophy.
+But philosophy also seeks to address the need, even the responsibility, to challenge and rethink what is traditionally accepted to be true about who and what we are.

-Graduates of the philosophy program have gone on to pursue careers in a wide variety of fields, both professional and academic, including law, politics, and the arts and sciences.
-The chair is available to advise students on how to use this program to prepare for advanced degree programs and other career goals.
+Graduates of the Philosophy program have gone on to pursue careers in a wide variety of fields, both professional and academic, including law, politics, public service, writing, and the arts and sciences.

 Admission ContactOffice of AdmissionEugene Lang College of Liberal Arts